ashang/ashang.github.io/_notes/part.md

 Add the first five partitions, note that these don't have to be sequential:

-$ sudo partx -a -n 1:5 images-pt/dos+bsd.img
+# partx -a -n 1:5 images-pt/dos+bsd.img

 # ls /dev/loop0* -ltr
 brw-rw---- 1 root disk 7, 0 2011-08-15 00:07 /dev/loop0